lidat/knowledge-center/pages/knowledgedocs/Security/Account Security Recommendations.md

 LivePerson offers a secure, reliable and trusted service and platform through which online businesses can safely communicate with their customers.
 We recommend a baseline level of protection on your account to ensure the utmost security of your data.
 This baseline can be achieved by activating the four key steps detailed below.

-**Note:** To implement these settings, or to receive further information on LivePerson security options, please contact your Account Manager or LivePerson Technical Support.
+<div class="note">Note: To implement these settings, or to receive further information on LivePerson security options, please contact your Account Manager or LivePerson Technical Support.</div>

 ### Step 1: Set Your Password Policy